sagemath/trac_to_gh/Issue 4140.md

 # Issue 4140: "Naughty" libraries that get called in by sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4140

 Original creator: dphilp